cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 ``'normalizers'`` (:class:`List[str]`): List of normalization classes.
 The text will be normalized sequentially given the order of the normalizers specified.

+``'keep_special_chars'`` (:class:`str`): String containing characters to be skipped when normalizing/filtering special characters.
+This only applies for a subset of default MindMeld normalization rules.

 ``'regex_norm_rules'`` (:class:`List[Dict]`): Regex normalization rules represented as dictionaries.
 Each rule should have the key "pattern" and "replacement" which map to a regex pattern (str) and replacement string, respectively.
 For example, { "pattern": "_", "replacement": " " }.